cultpenguin/integrate/doc/install.rst

         pip install --upgrade -r requirements.txt
         pip install .

-This allow working with the the examples (:doc:`notebooks`) that does not require EM forward modeling.
+This allows working with the examples (:doc:`notebooks`) that does not require EM forward modeling.

 FORWARD MODELING